DrugLib.com — Drug Information Portal

 Susceptibility Test Methods:

-When available, the results of in vitro susceptibility tests should be provided to the physician as periodic reports which describe the susceptibility profile of nosocomial and community-acquired pathogens.
+When available, the clinical microbiology laboratory should provide the results of in vitro susceptibility tests for antimicrobial drug products used in resident hospitals to the physician as periodic reports which describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting the most effective antimicrobial.

 Dilution Techniques: